The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

 The data subject is entitled to, at any time, file an objection against the processing of their personal data to the controller, which is performed in accordance with the public interest or the fulfillment of the legal authorizations of the controller, or the legitimate interests of the controller or the third party, as the legal grounds of the processing.

-The controller is obliged to stop the processing of the data of the person who filed the objection, unless if it can prove that there are legal reasons for the processing which outweigh the interests, the rights, or the freedoms of the data subjects or which are related to the filing of, the realization of or the legal claim defense.
+The controller is obliged to stop the processing of the data of the person who filed the objection, unless it can prove that there are legal reasons for the processing that outweigh the interests, rights, or freedoms of the data subjects or are related to the filing of, the realization of or the legal claim defense.

-Finally, in the third and the final text in our series of texts about the Law on Personal Data Protection the penalty provisions of the new Law.
+Finally, in the third and final text in our series of texts about the Law on Personal Data Protection the penalty provisions of the Law.